KosinskiLab/mosaic/docs/tutorial/reference/troubleshooting.rst

 1. Verify you're using the same Mosaic version that created the session
 2. Check if external files referenced by the session still exist
 3. For cross-version loading, try export/import individual objects instead
+4. Check session file integrity and size
+5. Try loading on the same operating system where it was created

 Mesh Generation Failures
 ------------------------